rspurgeon/getting-started-with-ak-and-dotnet-instruqt/02-configuration/assignment.md

 confluent api-key create --resource <cluster-id>
 ```

 The CLI will print out the new API Key and Secret, take note of these values.
+If you want to use your cluster after this excercise, you should save these values before closing this challenge.
 These values are secret and provide full access to your cluster.
 You should protect these values like you would any other credential.

 ```
 It may take a couple of minutes for the API key to be ready.